 (g) The Mayor, pursuant to Title I of the District of Columbia Administrative Procedure Act, approved October 21, 1968 (82 Stat.
 1204; D.C.
 Official Code § 2-501 et seq.), may issue rules to implement the provisions of this section.

+(h) Nothing in this act limits or otherwise impacts the requirement of a third-party food delivery platform to collect and remit sales tax imposed under Title 47, Chapter 20.

 Sec.
 206. Corporate filing extension.

 Section 29-102.12 of the District of Columbia Official Code is amended by adding a new subsection (e) to read as follows: